alphagov/transformation-dashboard/_posts/2000-01-18-register-as-tax-agent.markdown

 homepage-intro: |
-    If you’re the tax agent for another company or individual you’ll be able to do everything they can with the new digital tax services on their behalf (update details, file returns, etc)
+    If you’re a tax agent you’ll be able to fully manage your clients’ tax with a simple online service

 detail-page-intro: |
     An easy to use online tax dashboard for 120,000 tax agents